RafqaHaddad1/DesignPatterns/README.md

 ### A. Chain of Responsibility

 ---------------------------------------
-Certainly!
 The **Chain of Responsibility** design pattern allows you to pass requests along a chain of handlers.
 Each handler decides whether to process the request or pass it to the next handler in the chain.
 Here's a summary:

 - **Purpose**: To handle requests by linking multiple handlers into a chain.

 - **Example**: Payment processing systems where a purchase request goes through handlers for different payment types (credit card, PayPal, etc.).

 - **Real-Life Scenarios**:
     1. **Event Handling in Web Development**: Event handling passes events up the DOM tree until a corresponding event handler is found.
     2. **Logging Systems**: Log messages can be passed through multiple handlers, each responsible for different logging actions (e.g., writing to a file, sending an email).

 - **When to Use**:
     1. When your program processes different requests in various ways.
     2. When executing several handlers in a specific order is essential.

 - **Advantages**:
     1. Control over request handling order.
     2. Decoupling of classes that invoke operations from those that perform operations.